synapsecns/sanguine/core/tools/abigen/readme.md

 4. Building in Golangci support: Right now `go fmt` is run programatically on the output of the program.
 This does miss some things that are automatically fixed by `golangci-lint run --config [config file]`.
 This could be run programatically in the same way go fmt is now.

 5. Golang native `sol-merger`.
 Currently, this package relies on [`sol-merger`](https://github.com/RyuuGan/sol-merger).
 This package handles C3 linearization (removing duplicate abstracts, etc) and dependency resolution in the way that go native solidity flatteners (e.g. [flattener](https://github.com/DaveAppleton/SolidityFlattery/blob/master/flat.go)) don't yet.
 It'd be nice to be able to  do this in `abigen` so we could skip the merge step.
+6. Consider generating a `doc.go` if one doesn't exist documenting the package